ReinBentdal/division/README.md

 ..rotate(double rotate)
 ```
 Rotates the widget.
-By default one turn equals 1.
-To change to radians: `StyleClass(useRadians: true)..`
+By default one turn equals the value 1.0.
+To change to radians: `StyleClass(useRadians: true)..`.

 #### Ripple
 Material ripple effect